Do you use Google Tag Manager (or simply, GTM)?

 – Unknown Ancient Proverb, Definitely Not My Made Up Quote

 With something as critical for your data is tagging, you are going to need some safety nets.
-While you can take all of the best practices to ensure things go well on your end, there is a strong chance that sometimes things will still break, be changed on site, or you’ll notice mistakes in data.
-In this post, I’ll outline a few best practices I’ve found in my time using GTM to ensure you can quickly fix any issues and get your data back on track.
+While you can take all of the best practices to ensure things go well on your end, there is a strong chance that sometimes things will still break, be changed on-site, or you’ll notice mistakes in data.
+In this post, I’ll outline a few best practices I’ve found in my time using GTM to ensure you can quickly fix Google Tag Manager issues and get your data back on track.

 Still a beginner at GTM?
 Check out my guide to GTM before proceeding.